Charles Ede - Antiquities Gallery

 Read more

-Philippe Grunchec has confirmed the attribution of this drawing on the basis of a photograph.
+The attribution of the drawing has been confirmed by Philippe Grunchec on the basis of a photograph.

 Close full details